nicholasray/web-team-quickstart/README.md

 your Mac with Apache, PHP, and MariaDb.
 Make sure to point your `DocumentRoot` at your `mediawiki` folder and set your `Listen` port to `8080`.

-4) Go to localhost:8080 and complete the the MediaWiki Web Installer steps.
+4) Go to localhost:8080 and complete the MediaWiki Web Installer steps to create the necessary database tables.
+This will also give you a LocalSettings.php that you should place inside your `mediawiki` folder.

+5) Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo that has config necessary to run the extensions/skins in step 6.
+Copy and paste all of the options under "Personal options follow:" from that file to the bottom of the LocalSettings.php file that the Web Installer generated for you.

-5) `cd` into your  `mediawiki` folder and run the `setupRepos.sh` script found in this repo.
+6) `cd` into your  `mediawiki` folder and run the `setupRepos.sh` script found in this repo.
 This will clone the extensions and skins commonly used by the web team as well as setting each one up with git review.

-6) Next, you'll find a [LocalSettings.php](LocalSettings.php) file in this repo that you can put in your `mediawiki` root directory to configure these properly.
-This file also contains config that generally makes the development workflow easier while on the Web team.

 7) Run the update script to update the database:
 ```